Dash

-Typical uses of dashes are to mark a break in a sentence, to set off an explanatory remark (similar to parenthesis), or to show spans of time or ranges of values.
+Typical uses of dashes are to mark a break in a sentence, to set off an explanatory remark—similar to parentheses—or to show spans of time or ranges of values.

 The em dash is sometimes used as a leading character to identify the source of a quoted text.

 History

 1622 Okes-print of Othello, p.
 19. Note use of dashes.